vaevictis/front-end-assessment/README.md

 - In order to better secure a Github API token or any other secret, it should only be served from a potential backend server.

+- I do not have extensive Typescript experience, and I've ended up declaring all the payload-returning API calls with a return type of `any`.
+It's a bit of an anti-pattern when the type is actually known and documented (albeit would be very large to describe manually).
+Github provides types for its APIs, so the obvious next step would be to import those.

 ### Testing strategy
 As there was nothing specified around writing tests in the instructions, I didn't spend much time on that.
 I still ended up writing a simple static text check for the sake of having the test suite running against my code.

-I've also added a mostly commented-out spec in `forksTableCell.test.js`, to give a sense of the testing strategy I'd employ:
+I've also added a mostly commented-out spec in `forksTableCell.test.js`, to give a sense of a component-level testing strategy I'd employ:
 - Render a component in test context
 - Mock an API call
 - Ensure component has correctly rendered the data

 The main issue I encountered was around the mocking of Octokit.
 Ultimately, in order to correctly test this app I would probably get rid of Octokit and get back to a native `fetch` approach for the API calls, which is much simpler to mock, notably because it's much more documented.

+Finally, there would always be a conversation around End to End testing.
+I've worked with Selenium in the past, I think it's functional but a bit of a heavy toolset to setup.
+I've also had success with Cypress in the past.